dfontan/com.activecq.samples/README.md

 - **Login Module** - Jackrabbit Login Module to authenticate credentials (passed in from a Sling Authentication Handler) and perform other log in related activities (creating CRX accounts, syncing data from external auth systems, etc.)

+## QueryBuilder

+- **ResultHitWriter** - HitWriter used to customize hit result JSON representations of QueryBuilder queries.

 ## Servlets

 - **Sling All Methods Servlet** - Servlet implementation that responds to all HTTP methods.
 These are primary used to surface endpoints that respond to POST (and GET) Requests.